beeb/beeb-li/src/lib/posts/optimizing-text-offset-calculation.md

 Armed with our helper function, we now need to iterate on the source code and gather a list of `TextIndex` that correspond to the offsets of interest.

+The process goes something like this:
+1. Check if there are 16 bytes remaining in the input;
+1. If so, count how many of those are ASCII with the helper;
+1. Also check if the next offset of interest is within this chunk;
+1. If the next offset comes before the next non-ASCII or newline, advance the current `TextIndex` and save a copy;
+1. Otherwise, advance the `TextIndex` to the next non-ASCII or newline;
+1. After processing this 16-byte chunk, if we stopped because of non-ASCII or newline character, we process those with the default routine (`char` iterator and `TextIndex::advance`), else we go for the next chunk;
+1. When we're done processing line endings and Unicode characters (if any), we go back to the SIMD routine.

 Are you ready for the Wall of Code™?

 ```rust